Zukkieh/github-api-graphql/README.md

-# github-api-graphql
+# Testing Github GraphQL API

-To run this application you should add your Git Hub token in config file and after this, just run:
+To run this application you should add your Github token in config file and after this, just run:

 ```
 yarn